In one of Europe’s most secular countries, Prague puts faith in ‘spiritual tourism’

 According to a January STEM/MARK survey, most Czechs (95 percent) attend church primarily for sightseeing rather than religious devotion.

-Czechia is long known as one of Europe’s most secular countries, a fact that contrasts sharply with the wealth of ecclesiastical treasures scattered across its landscape.
-Pilgrimage tourism to the Czech capital, however, has historically drawn visitors from nations with strong spiritual traditions, such as Poland, Israel, Spain, and Germany.
+Czechia has long been one of Europe’s most secular countries, a fact that contrasts sharply with the wealth of ecclesiastical treasures scattered across its landscape.
+And yet pilgrimage tourism, travel motivated by religion, has historically drawn visitors from nations with strong religious traditions, such as Poland, Israel, Spain, and Germany, to the Czech capital.

-Prague is taking note, launching a platform aimed at attracting spiritual “slow travelers,” both international and domestic visitors who seek experiences that combine history, culture, and sacred spaces while drawing attention to the fact that one of the world's most aesthetic countries has deeply spiritual roots.
+The city of Prague is taking note.
+A new campaign aimed at attracting spiritual “slow travelers,” both international and domestic visitors seeking history, culture, and sacred spaces, will also draw attention to the spiritual foundations of one of the world's most atheistic countries.

 Prague's Spanish Synagogue is part of the Jewish Museum / Image via

 Prague's Spanish Synagogue.
-The site also features numerous Jewish sites.
+The campaign also highlights numerous Jewish sites.

-The initiative, Praha duchovní (“Spiritual Prague”), brings together the city’s Christian heritage, Jewish landmarks, mystical sites, and pilgrimage routes in one online space, offering historical context and sightseeing tips.
+The initiative, Praha duchovní (“Spiritual Prague”), brings together the city’s Christian heritage, Jewish landmarks, mystical sites, and pilgrimage routes, offering historical context, sightseeing tips, and walking tours linked to some of the city's most revered relics, including the famed Infant Jesus of Prague.

 Fervently Catholic to systemically secular

-Prague’s skyline, defined by church spires, offers an immediate sense of the city’s spiritual past: the twin towers of Týn Church over Old Town Square, the Baroque dome of St. Nicholas in Malá Strana, and the Gothic grandeur of St. Vitus anchoring Prague Castle.
+Prague’s skyline, defined by church spires, offers an immediate glimpse of the city’s spiritual past: the twin towers of Týn Church over Old Town Square, the Baroque dome of St. Nicholas in Malá Strana, and the Gothic grandeur of St. Vitus anchoring Prague Castle.
+According to the Spiritual Prague site, this architecture of faith is intentional.

 These buildings were constructed over centuries by a population that was once fervently Catholic, later forcibly re-Catholicized after the Battle of White Mountain in 1620, and then systematically secularized under four decades of Communist rule.

-"More and more people are seeking personal growth, reflection, and deeper meaning through pilgrimage travel," says Adamcová.
-Prague offers these in abundance, she says.
+"Pilgrimage tourism is not exclusively a matter of faith," says Adamcová.
+"More and more people are seeking a path to personal growth, reflection, and deeper meaning through pilgrimage tourism."
+Prague, she says, offers these in abundance.

 Did you like this article?